Bankers Trust: History

 In 1903 a group of New York national banks formed trust company Bankers Trust to provide trust services to customers of state and national banks throughout the country on the premise that it would not lure commercial bank customers away.
 In addition to offering the usual trust and commercial banking functions, it also acted as a "bankers' bank" by holding the reserves of other banks and trust companies and loaning them money when they needed additional reserves due to unexpected withdrawals.
 Bankers Trust Company was incorporated on March 24, 1903, with an initial capital of $1.5 million.
 Despite technically having numerous stockholders, the voting power was held by three associates of J.P.
 Morgan.
 Thus, it was widely viewed as a Morgan company.
 J. P. Morgan himself held a controlling interest, and Edmund C. Converse, a steel manufacturer turned financier and then president of Liberty National Bank, was chosen to serve as Bankers Trust's first president.

 Bankers Trust quickly grew to be the second largest U.S. trust company and a dominant Wall Street institution.
 During the Panic of 1907, Bankers Trust worked closely with J.P.
 Morgan to help avoid a general financial collapse by lending money to sound banks.
 In 1911, it acquired the Mercantile Company and, a year later, the Manhattan Trust Company.
 In 1914 Converse resigned to become president of Astor Trust Company, another Morgan company.
 He was succeeded by his son-in-law Benjamin Strong Jr. Strong served as president for less than a year, leaving Bankers Trust to become the first governor of the Federal Reserve Bank of New York after helping to establish the Federal Reserve System.
 Strong was succeeded by Seward Prosser, who became the third president of Bankers Trust.
-By 1915, Bankers Trust was doing approximately $30,000,000,000 of business, consisting of solely business from companys and no safes or other deposits were from the general public.
+By 1915, Bankers Trust was doing approximately $30,000,000,000 of business, consisting of solely business from companies and no safes or other deposits were from the general public.
 In 1916, it completed alterations to the Bankers Trust Building, its offices at the corner of Wall and Nassau Streets that it had built 4 years earlier.